Tick Identification In Florida

 They have 8 legs just like spiders (except as larvae they have 6).
 Hard ticks have a scutum on their backs.
 So if you’re trying to distinguish hard ticks from soft ticks, soft ticks don’t have a scutum.

-They vary in size, but the important thing to know is that they’re all suuuper small - which is why it’s important to check your body extra closely for ticks after being in an area they’re often found (wooded, forestry, or grassy areas).
+They vary in size, but the important thing to know is that they’re all super small - which is why it’s important to check your body extra closely for ticks after being in an area they’re often found (wooded, forestry, or grassy areas).

 They’re also usually brown, with a few exceptions.
 Some ticks like the lone star and the American dog have white marks on their backs.